 Take a virtual tour of the four treasures of Chinese study – Brush, Ink stick, Xuan Paper, and Ink stone- and see highlights from a calligraphy and Chinese seal demonstration.
 Once you embark on the tour, browse through the links below and create a Chinese stamp of your very own!

 Chinese calligraphy demonstration of "Hometown jasmine tea" by artist Pu Chen.
 Translation: "Spring bud jasmine complements each other, The tea has a clear floral aroma.
 Hometown is thousands of miles away, A cup of love is always in hand."

-Once you’ve viewed the video, now try your hand at calligraphy!
-Print out the sheet, grab a marker or brush, and try practicing writing each character.
+Once you've viewed the video, try your hand at calligraphy!
+Print out the sheet, grab a marker or brush, and try writing each character.
 Traditionally, Chinese is written vertically in columns going from top to bottom and ordered from right to left, with each new column starting to the left of the preceding one.

 About the Artist